openshift/openshift-origin-design/web-console/knikubevirt/vm-details/vm-details.md

 A text field is provided to paste in the path to the container.
 ![container-type](img/edit-container.png)
 #### Persistent Volume Claim
-A typehead field is provided to find the desired Persistent volume claim.
+A typeahead field is provided to find the desired Persistent volume claim.
 ![PVC-type](img/edit-pvc.png)
 #### URL
 A text field is provided to paste in the URL to the available CD.